telstra/MessagingAPI-SDK-python/README.md

 - `user_msg_ref` (optional): Optional field used by some clients for custom reporting.

-Raises `telstra.messaging.exceptions.SmsError` if anything goes wrong.
+Raises `telstra.messaging.exceptions.MessageError` if anything goes wrong.

 It returns an object with the following properties: